EricKrouss/erickrouss.github.io/README.md

 erickrouss.github.io
-The GitHub repository for my website, including my portfolio, contact information, and more.
+The GitHub repository for my website, including my projects, contact information, and more.
 If you have any questions, email eric@krouss.net.

 Roadmap: